Starlink for RVs and Vanlife: Plans, Costs, and Real-World Performance Explained

 For decades, the best option has been cellular-based service.
 Most competent road warriors will have at least a few mobile hotspot routers and perhaps a cellular booster to help stretch that connection in remote locations.
 But they still never quite reach far enough to cover every hard-to-get-to place—until Starlink.

 Since its original announcement in 2015, SpaceX has been developing a low-cost broadband service to reach previously uncovered locations with its low-earth orbit satellite internet service.
 In early 2021, preorders for Starlink service opened to the public.
-As of June 2024, there are 6,219 Starlink satellites in orbit, with more awaiting approval for deployment.
+As of early 2026, there are over 7,000 Starlink satellites in orbit, with more awaiting approval for deployment.
 Although it was originally designed to serve homes without other broadband service options, Starlink can work anywhere with a clear view of the skies.

-The connection speeds rival traditional broadband, topping out at more than 200 megabits per second.
+The connection speeds rival traditional broadband, with speeds up to 300 megabits per second or more depending on plan tier.
 But in the real world, that number can vary based on how many others are in the area using the network at the same time.
-Starlink continues to expand its plan offerings.
-Consumers can now choose from Residential, Roam (primarily for RVers), Boat, and Business plans.
+Starlink currently offers tiered Residential plans (100 Mbps, 200 Mbps, and Max), Roam plans in two tiers (100GB and Unlimited) primarily for RVers and mobile users, Boat, and Business plans — along with the compact Starlink Mini as a portable hardware option.

 See all Starlink plans & pricing here